Disparate Impact on Group Accuracy of Linearization for Private Inference: Acknowledgements

 \section{Acknowledgements}

-This research is partly funded by NSF grants SaTC-2345483, RI-2334936, and CAREER-2401285.
-F. Fioretto is also supported by a Google Research Scholar Award and an Amazon Research Award.
-The views and conclusions of this work are those of the authors only.
+This research is partially supported by NSF grants 2133169, 2232054 and NSF CAREER Award 2143706.
+Fioretto is also supported by an Amazon Research Award and a Google Research Scholar Award.
+Its views and conclusions are those of the authors only.